ssypchenko/GG1MapChooser/README.md

         <p>In that case you need to have "ChangeMapAfterWinDraw": false, "ChangeMapAfterVote": false, "VoteDependsOnRoundWins": false, "VoteDependsOnTimeLimit": false.</p>
     </li>
     <li>If you play several rounds and want to have a vote one round before the end you set:<br>"ChangeMapAfterWinDraw": true, "ChangeMapAfterVote": false, "VoteDependsOnRoundWins": true, "VoteDependsOnTimeLimit": false.</li>
-    <li>If you play one long round and want to have the vote before tha end of that round, you set:<br>"ChangeMapAfterWinDraw": false, "ChangeMapAfterVote": true, "VoteDependsOnRoundWins": false, "VoteDependsOnTimeLimit": true.
+    <li>If you play one long round or just limited time and want to have the vote before tha end of that time (defined in mp_timelimit), you set:<br>"VoteDependsOnTimeLimit": true, "ChangeMapAfterTimeLimit": true,  "ChangeMapAfterWinDraw": false, "ChangeMapAfterVote": false, "VoteDependsOnRoundWins": false.
 Take attention that "TriggerSecondsBeforEnd" should be more that "VotingTime", otherwise the vote will not have time to finish.</li>
 </ul>

 <h2>Admin Commands</h2>